sci-42ver/Discrete_Mathematics_and_Algorithm/Discrete_Mathematics_and_Its_Applications/README.md

         "only if" is due to that ["DFS" with no back edges is one spanning tree](https://cs.stackexchange.com/questions/11438/why-does-dfs-only-yield-tree-and-back-edges-on-undirected-connected-graphs#comment316453_11552).
 So its corresponding undirected graph is one tree which implies no cycle.
     - cycle in [directed](https://www.geeksforgeeks.org/detect-cycle-in-a-graph/)
       - As [this](https://stackoverflow.com/questions/19113189/detecting-cycles-in-a-graph-using-dfs-2-different-approaches-and-whats-the-dif#comment137343260_19115118) said, it just adds `recStack[v] = False` `recStack = [False] * (self.V + 1)`, etc.
+      - Here the `visited` is not stack so it will construct one maximal possible tree similar to the spanning tree (i.e. it will reach the most possible vertices *without duplication*)
+        - See the [code](./miscs_snippets/py_codes/11_4_61/geeksforgeeks_cycle_directed.py) which shows the code can detect the cycle when there are multiple cycles.
+        - > So, we can conclude that a cycle exists.
+We can also find the cycle if we have traversed to vertex 2 from 0 itself in this same way.
+          This is the "smaller" cycle in the following proof.
+        - > So if 0 is checked first, we will get the answer that there is a cycle present.
+          > On the other hand, if vertex 3 is checked first, then 3 will be marked in visited[] and recStack[]. based on DFS is based on the stack, "vertex 3 is checked first" won't influence us to construct the circuit because it has *no intersection with the cycle* and then can't construct one cycle variant similar to the above "smaller" cycle (e.g. for $root\to 2\to 3\to root,2\to 4\to 3$, if we have $root\to 2\to 4$ first, then we have one bigger cycle reached before the smaller cycle).
+          - Here either the subtree (trivially we assume this subtree has no cycles because if we find one cycle, then based on `return True` in `isCyclicUtil`, we will *end earlier*) of the branch point $v$ has no intersection (then it will be backtracked and we can continue following the cycle because of no intersection) or has. <a name="cycle_branch_out_WITH_proof_after_reaching_cycle"></a>
+            For the latter case there are 2 possibilities:
+            1. as the above example, intersection $w$ hasn't been visited.
+            2. have been:
+              Then we find one cycle shares $w\to v$ with the original one.
+            - The above is the proof part after reaching the cycle.
+        - > It is based on the idea that there is a cycle in a graph only if there is a back edge
+          Proof: <a name="directed_graph_detecting_cycle_proof"></a>
+          1. Notice this can only find the cycle *including* the root. e.g. when we have the in-degree-0 vertex $v$ as the root in $a\to b\to c\to a,a\to v$, we can't even proceed, let alone finding the cycle $a\to b\to c\to a$.
+             ~~1.
+Assume we have one cycle $C:root,a,b,c,\cdots,v,root$~~
+               - ~~Then assume $x$ is the first vertex have already been visited and we can't proceed further.~~ (This is one wrong proof)
+                 Then trivially we can substitute the path $root\to x$ which may contains many inner vertices by path $p(x)$ which visits $x$ the first time.
+                 Then we find one new cycle $p(x),next(x),\cdots,root$
+                 - Use the above process recursively until no vertices in the cycle have been visited before.
+                   Since these new paths to substitute the old paths are *inside the tree*, the new cycle is also contained in the tree.
+          2. If the root can reach one vertex inside the cycle, then by 1.1, we can also find the cycle.
+            If it can reach multiple vertices, we let the *first* vertex be $v$.
+            Then when we reach $v$, we must be able to proceed until back to the root which constructs one cycle.
+            - Then for the above 1.1 we can prove more elegantly by using "*first*".
+              - The above proof is wrong because ~~it doesn't consider the branch point case, i.e.~~ we *may not follow $C$ at all*.
+              - Assume we reach $C$ first by $w$ which *may not adjacent to $root$*.
+                1. adjacent to $root$ (based on the directio, it has *only one* choice), then we can construct the *whole* $C$
+                2. not adjacent.
+Then $C$ contains one *smaller* cycle which is $root,w,next(w),\cdots,root$.
+                - This proof also has defects, because we may branch out inside the cycle as [cycle_branch_out_WITH_proof_after_reaching_cycle] shows which also shows one correct proof.
+          3. In summary the cases are
+            - root is in the circuit (*)
+              - we may reach vertices not in the cycle while constructing the cycle
+              - not "reach vertices not in the cycle"
+            - not in
+              - can reach the circuit then follow the proof of (*)
+              - can't reach (only this we may not find the cycle)
+          4. The above shows we can follow the circuit where when back to the starting point of this cycle we have one back edge.
   - cross edge can't exist in an undirected graph
     - [1][DFS_no_cross_edge]
       here case 1 just means in the DFS process of $u$ we meet $v$